carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable **security and governance**. **Assess, audit, and evaluate configurations of your AWS resources** in multi-region, multi-account
 - You are notified via SNS for any configuration change
 - Integrated with CloudTrail, provide resource configuration history
+- Use cases:
-- Use case: Customers need to comply with standards like PCI-DSS (Payment Card Industry Data Security Standard) or HIPAA (U.S. Health Insurance Portability and Accountability Act) can use this service to assess compliance of AWS infra configurations
+  1. Customers need to comply with standards like PCI-DSS (Payment Card Industry Data Security Standard) or HIPAA (U.S. Health Insurance Portability and Accountability Act) can use this service to assess compliance of AWS infra configurations
+  2. A company requires that IAM users must rotate their access keys every 60 days.
+If an access key is found to older it must be removed.
+How to create an automated solution that checks the age of access keys and removes any keys that exceed the maximum age defined ==> Create an AWS Config rule to check for the key age.
+Define an Amazon EventBridge rule to execute an AWS Lambda function that removes the key

 ## Compute